ShilpaChandra266/ASmartPlatformForEarthquakeDetectionandAnalysis/README.md

+#Introduction
-# ASmartPlatformForEarthquakeDetectionandAnalysis
+## ASmartPlatformForEarthquakeDetectionandAnalysis
 This project is about implementing a machine learning model in detecting an earthquake if there is any in the incoming data.